fkryvyts-codete/graphql-subscription/README.md

 # graphql-subscription
 Example project, that demonstrates usage of graphql subscriptions

-Project consists of 2 folders:
+This project consists of 2 folders:

 `server` - contains server-related code.
 It is normal maven project that can be run from within  IntelliJ.